Neargye/magic_enum/doc/reference.md

 * Defined in header `<magic_enum/magic_enum.hpp>`

-* Checks whether type is an [Scoped enumeration](https://en.cppreference.com/w/cpp/language/enum#Scoped_enumerations).
+* Checks whether type is a [Scoped enumeration](https://en.cppreference.com/w/cpp/language/enum#Scoped_enumerations).

-* Provides the member constant value which is equal to true, if T is an [Scoped enumeration](https://en.cppreference.com/w/cpp/language/enum#Scoped_enumerations) type.</br>
+* Provides the member constant value which is equal to true, if T is a [Scoped enumeration](https://en.cppreference.com/w/cpp/language/enum#Scoped_enumerations) type.</br>
   Otherwise, value is equal to false.

 * Examples